9beach/toke/README.md

 toke add :dir=/mnt/mov :select-file=1,3-5 /path-to/file.torrent
 toke add :out=dad.png "https://my-webserver/pic/IMG_0422.png"
 toke pause 9ba47a7aa365473f cdacca57aef44ec6
+toke resume 9ba47a7aa365473f cdacca57aef44ec6
 toke co :max-tries=6 :max-concurrent-downloads=50
 toke files f81834e2c0d8d02f 615c023cf658b2a4
 ```

-I'll comment on several usages.
-You can change downloaded file name with
-`:out=name` when you `toke add`.
+You can change downloading file name with `:out=new-name` when you `toke add`.

 ```
 toke add :out=dad.png "https://my-webserver/pic/IMG_0422.png"
 ```

-You can change temporary downloading directory with `:dir=new_folder_name`
+You can change temporary downloading directory with `:dir=new-destination`
 when you `toke add`.
-And also you can select specific files to download in
+And also you can specify the files to download like this,
-this way, `:select-file=1,3-5`.
+`:select-file=1,3-5`.

 ```
 toke add :dir=/mnt/mov :select-file=1,3-5 /path-to/file.torrent
 ```

 You can change `max-concurrent-downloads` and `max-tries` options of `aria2c`
-server dynamically with `toke`.
-But when you restart `aria2c` server, it
+dynamically with `toke change-options`.
+But when you restart `aria2c`, it
 recovers the original options in `aria2.conf`.

 ```